Alumnus Leading One of the Nation’s Largest Energy Companies

 McAvoy is not the only Manhattan alumnus to serve as chairman and CEO of Con Edison, Eugene McGrath ’63, B.E., also held this title from 1997-2007 and worked for the company for 43 years.

-“I was certainly influenced by, and greatly benefitted from Gene’s leadership in the company throughout my career on issues from operations, to serving our customers, to leading and valuing our employees,” McAvoy says.
+“I was certainly influenced by, and greatly benefited from Gene’s leadership in the company throughout my career on issues from operations, to serving our customers, to leading and valuing our employees,” McAvoy says.

 A New York City Lifeline